-Top 5 password hygiene tips and best practices
+Top 6 password hygiene tips and best practices

-Passwords enable users to access important accounts and data -- making them attractive targets to attackers, too.
+Passwords enable users to access important accounts and data, making them attractive targets to attackers, too.
 Follow these password hygiene tips to keep your organization safe.

-Just about everything about passwords is inconvenient -- from creating them to remembering them to using them.
+Just about everything about passwords is inconvenient, from creating them to remembering them to using them.
 And we haven't even talked about securing them yet.

-1. Consider passphrases
+1. Try passphrases

 The common thought for years was that long, complex and difficult-to-remember passwords -- such as N#JlwB%"+30~Qjok;4=8)F12$R! -- were the best ones.
 Turns out, a few words strung together as a passphrase can be even stronger.
 These phrases are also easier to remember, so users are less likely to write them down.
+Consider creating passphrases with a mix of uppercase letters, lowercase letters and special characters.

 3. Employ password managers

 Having a unique password or passphrase for every login means a lot of passwords.
-Unless you have a perfect memory, chances are you'll need something to help you remember those complex passwords and passphrases.
+Unless you have a perfect memory, chances are you need something to help you remember those complex passwords and passphrases.

 4. Review cycle frequency

-For years, it was recommended passwords be changed every 90 days.
+For years, it was recommended users change their passwords every 90 days.
 And, for some use cases, that's still a good rule of thumb.
 If you're using single sign-on coupled with multifactor authentication (MFA) at your company, 90 days may be the sweet spot.
-Companies with passwordless authentication may determine annual password and passphrase changes are enough.
-In high-sensitivity use cases, 30 or even 15 days could be the right time frame.
-The most important part is to apply governance practices and work with the business to determine the best password change cycle for the organization.

 Where does passwordless fit in?

-By using alternative authentication factors, such as biometrics -- for example, facial ID and fingerprints -- and other attributes, including device fingerprint and geolocation, companies that adopt a passwordless approach can reduce the number of passwords a user enters on a given day to zero.
+By using alternative authentication factors, such as biometric authentication -- for example, facial ID and fingerprints -- and other attributes, including device fingerprint and geolocation, companies that adopt a passwordless approach can reduce the number of passwords a user enters on a given day to zero.
 Mobile device users also benefit from the passwordless approach: press a finger on the reader to unlock the device.

 In all these instances, however, there is still a password, phrase or code available as a fallback in case the biometric or attribute-based authentication measure fails.
 Any attacker with those credentials can still access your device or banking app, no fingerprint required.
 So, even with so-called passwordless authentication, password hygiene is still important.